-Yes!
+Yes, this is one of the most common skin issues we deal with.
 We treat acne both medically and aesthetically.
-A consultation with one of our six dermatologists would be the first step to determine the best course of action.
+A consultation with one of our dermatologists is the first step to determine the best course of action.
 Acne is not only for teenagers, but can affect any age group.

 What is acne?

 Acne occurs when pores on your face, neck, chest, back or upper arms get plugged.
 This typically results in comedones (blackheads and whiteheads).
 The continuous production of oil by the plugged pore can also result in bacterial overgrowth and inflammation which results in painful acne (pustules or inflammatory cysts).

 After an initial consultation with a dermatologist, the doctor will discuss the best possible treatments which can include oral prescriptions, injections, topical ointments (both prescription and non-prescription) and/or acne surgery/extractions or peels with our clinical estheticians.

 What is acne surgery?